xdays/tlb/README.md

 # TLB

-TCP load balancer with least response time load balancing strategy
+TCP load balancer with least response time and max network speed load balancing strategy

 # Goal

-This project can work with v2ray and ssr to select best node with least response time or network speed.
+This project can work with v2ray and ssr to select best node with least response time or best network speed.

 # Features